PLACES TO VISIT ON AN EASTERN CANADA ROAD TRIP

-Built in the 1800s, Fort Henry is an interesting historic sight in Kingston.
-During most of the year, you can visit the site as a museum and explore the fort as well as see historic re-enactments.
-This can include shooting cannons, soldier parades and more.
+Built in the 1800s, Fort Henry is an interesting historical sight in Kingston.
+During most of the year, you can visit the site as a museum and explore the fort and see historical re-enactments.
+This can include shooting cannons, soldier parades, and more.

 This is Canada’s oldest prison!
-It was actually closed to the public for 180 years but is now available to tour and it a very interesting attraction.
+It was actually closed to the public for 180 years but is now available to tour, and it an exciting attraction.
 In addition to being the oldest Canadian prison, it is also one of the most notorious.

 It may seem like an odd thing to do during your travel to Canada, but it is worth it, the history is pretty fascinating!